DUTIR-BioNLP/PhenoTagger-Updates/README.md

 para_set={
 'onlyLongest':False,  # False: return overlapping concepts; True: only return the longgest concepts in the overlapping concepts
-'abbrRecog':Fasle,   # False: don't identify abbreviation; True: identify abbreviations 'ML_Threshold':0.95,  # the Threshold of deep learning model }
+'abbrRecog':Fasle,   # False: don't identify abbreviation; True: identify abbreviations 'negation': False, #True:negation detection 'ML_Threshold':0.95,  # the Threshold of deep learning model }
 ```

+Note: If you use typo data for noise detection after training, we recommend replacing *bioTag()* in the recognition function with *bioTag_ml()*

 ## Training